heitorfreitasferreira/UFU/mineracao/relatorio.md

-# Classification model performance analysis for League of Legends team matches using KNN and Decision Tree algorithms
+# Classification model performance analysis for League of Legends 2022 competitive team matches using KNN and Decision Tree algorithms

 ## Abstract

 The following work aims to study and analyse classical data mining techniques to predict the result of League of Legends matches, allowing games that have not been classified before to have their label automatically defined.
-In order to achieve this goal, classical algorithms like KNN and Decision Tree algorithms were used, and the results were compared by generated metrics.
+In order to achieve this goal, classical algorithms like KNN and Decision Tree algorithms were used, and the results were compared through generated metrics.

 - more